How to study for TOEFL IBT?

 Like books, online solutions is one of the easiest resources to access.
 It’s online so whenever you have a period of free-time you can study.
 One example of this is GlobalExam.
 Thanks to our online platform, you can practice online for the test.
 We also have ebooks that can be studied on the go.
 We help test takers (IELTS, TOEFL IBT etc) prepare for the test, improve your language ability, and plan out your studying right up to the test date.

 You will find vocabulary and grammar sheets in order to improve your English level, along with recommandations and tips.
-We also have written some articles to help you find test centers in Canada, in Germany, in Belgium, in Switzerland, in Ireland, in UK and in Netherlands.
+We also have written some articles to help you find test centers in Canada, in Germany, in Belgium, in Switzerland, in Ireland, in UK, in the US, in China, in Manila, in Brazil and in Netherlands.

 Take a look at our website and see for yourself.
 You can try it for free by registering!
 You will be able to practice thanks to a TOEFL IBT free sample test.